LIGHT AND MATTER - 2022/3

 Formative assessment and feedback

 - Students will receive verbal feedback on progress with problems in tutorials and model solutions to the tutorial questions, and can participate in on-line discussion boards.
-There is formative feedback on each of the first two coursework submissions directly relevant to each subsequent part.
+Coursework is submitted in parts so that feedback on the first part can inform the second part etc.

-- This module aims to: provide an understanding of the fundamentals, links and recent developments in atomic physics and quantum optics.
+- This module aims to: provide an understanding of the fundamentals, links and recent developments in atomic physics and quantum optics, with particular reference to practical and future Quantum Technologies such as quantum communications and quantum computing.

 |1||Compare and contrast the behaviour of classical oscillators in classical waves with that of quantum oscillators interacting with photons||KC|